rust-tutorials/learn-opengl/book-src/basics/000-creating-a-window.md

   let sdl = SDL::init(InitFlags::Everything).expect("couldn't start SDL");
 ```

-Then we set some GL attributes about the [OpenGL
+Then we set some attributes for the [OpenGL
 Context](https://www.khronos.org/opengl/wiki/OpenGL_Context) that we want to
 use: